learning-layers/TagRec/README.md

 * 3layers for 3Layers (based on ALCOVE theory) (Seitlinger et al., 2013)
 * 3LT for the time-based 3Layers on the levels of tags and topics (Kowald et al., 2014a)
 * bll_c for BLL and BLL+C (based on ACT-R theory) (Kowald et al., 2014b)
+* bll_c_ac for BLL and BLL+MPr together with semantic correlations (Kowald et al., 2014b)
 * lda for Latent Dirichlet Allocation (Krestel et al., 2009)
 * cf for Collaborative Filtering (Jäschke et al., 2007)
 * fr for Adapted PageRank and FolkRank (Hotho et al., 2006)
 * girptm for GIRP and GIRPTM (Zhang et al., 2012)
-* mp for MostPopular tags
+* mp for MostPopular tags (Jäschke et al., 2007)
 * mp_u_r for MostPopular tags by user and/or resource (Jäschke et al., 2007)
 * core for calculating p-cores on a dataset
-* split for splitting a dataset into training and test-sets using a leave-one-out method
+* split_l1o for splitting a dataset into training and test-sets using a leave-one-out method
+* split_8020 for splitting a dataset into training and test-sets using 80/20 split
 * lda_samples for creating LDA topics for the resources in a dataset

 , second the dataset(-directory):
 * bib for BibSonomy
 * cul for CiteULike
 * flickr for Flickr
+* ml for MovieLens
 * wiki for Wikipedia (based on bookmarks from Delicious)

 and third the filename (without file extension)